StIvesTabletop/stivestabletop.github.io/BoardGames/Style.md

 * Build the best fantasy [Kingdom(ino)]({{ site.data.BoardGameLinks.Kingdomino.Link }}).
 * Create the most ecological [Planet]({{ site.data.BoardGameLinks.Planet.Link }}) to attract the most animals.
 * Be the first to get your thunder of [Seven Dragons]({{ site.data.BoardGameLinks.SevenDragons.Link }}).
+* Race your fantasy character using your abilities to hinder your competition in [Magical Athlete]({{ site.data.BoardGameLinks.MagicalAthlete.Link }}).

 # Short play time